Collisteru/collisteru.net/content/other/about/about.md

 ### Now

 I'm back in Colorado!
 I just finished the GMTK Game Jam 2024 and am preparing for my last year of college.

+## Contact

+You can get in contact with me [here](../about).
+I'm always happy to hear from people who share my interests or who want to work on projects together.
+I'm also happy to help with any questions you have about the content on this site.

 ### Social Media

 Keep in mind that none of these accounts are checked regularly.
 Listed in order of how often they are used.

+## Interests:

+This website is very much under construction, but will be added to over time as I get the chance to write about more interesting topics and program more.
+Here are some topics you'll see on this website soon:

+- STEM
+    - Math
+        - Analysis
+        - Applied Math
+        - Complex Numbers
+    - Physics
+    - CS
+        - AI
+        - Functional Programming
+    - Theory of Computation
+- Travel
+- Humanities
+    - Art
+    - History
+        - Europe
+        - East Asia
+        - United States
+    - Linguistics
+        - French
+        - Latin
+        - English

+## The Site

+The domain is managed by Squarespace, the site itself is hosted by Netlify, it's built largely in Gatsby, and the content is written in Markdown.
+KaTeX provides LaTeX rendering, and PrismJS provides code highlighting.

+The design is inspired in part by late 90s / early 2000s web design and in part by 19th century typesetting.

+Design and inspiration-wise, the three biggest influences on this site were [Gwern Branwen](https://www.gwern.net/), [betaveros](https://beta.vero.site/), and [Mark Rosenfelder](https://zompist.com/).
+I also regularly take inspiration from the [LessWrong](https://www.lesswrong.com/) and [Slate Star Codex](https://slatestarcodex.com/) communities.

+You can access the code [here](https://github.com/Collisteru/collisteru.net).

 <div style="display: flex; justify-content: space-around;">
     <a href="https://en.wikipedia.org/wiki/User:Collisteru">